Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Minnesota dispensaries are professional operations.
 Expect:

 • ID check at the door.
 Valid government-issued ID required.
-Passports work.
+Passports work for international visitors.

 • Knowledgeable staff.
 Most Minnesota budtenders are well-trained and genuinely helpful with product questions.